Sloff11550/Anti-cheat-Guide---Readme/README.md

 > 🤖 **Powered with help from ChatGPT** — This guide was built and reviewed using ChatGPT to ensure accuracy, clear formatting, and that all PowerShell scripts are clean, functional, and beginner-friendly.
 AI was used for proofreading, formatting, command validation, and optimizing the guide’s structure for clarity.

 > ⚠️ **Disclaimer from the creator:** Don’t take my word for it.
 Always do your own research.
 Always fact check everything you read online—especially when it comes to system-level software.
-Knowledge is power, but only when it’s verified.
+Knowledge is power, but only when it’s verified.⚠️
 >
 > 🔄 I will try to update this project regularly as new information or anti-cheat systems are discovered.